30murgh/relay-native/README.md

 # Relay Native

-Relay Native is a project template (aka boilerplate) for create mobile apps with:
+Relay Native is a project template (aka boilerplate) for creating mobile apps with:
 * [**React Native**][react-native] framework for building native apps with React.
 * [**Expo**][expo] library for better development experience.
 * [**Relay**][relay] framework for using GraphQL with React.